Winter welcome 2020

 Being kind, not obnoxious, got Jenny some excellent experience for herself and her students, and led her to a role on the other side of the Supreme Court.

-Build your Squad
+Building your Squad

 Jenny told us how important it is to have a squad to support you.
 “Your squad is the people you lean on for advice, for help at home, for ideas and feedback.
 Law clerks pitch in and help each other.
 In the law firm, you bounce ideas off the senior team.
 Judges give advice.
 Moms of my kids’ school mates share carpooling and ideas for dealing with middle school issues.”

 Having a squad will help you to take the risks you need to take to grow and be able to address the issues that face you.
 Your support squad can help nurture and support you in myriad ways.
 For example, Justice Ginsberg had advised her to consider the Hague.
 The Hague experience led to her continuing focus on international human rights law, as well as an on-going relationship with Judge Patrica Wald, who officiated Jenny’s 2004 wedding.

 Q and A

 Q: With such upsetting cases as in the UN International Criminal Tribunal, how do you balance emissions and the law and keep from getting too emotional?”

 A: The law is supposedly abstract.
 But emotions can help you.
 Hold on to that feeling of injustice.
 Channel it into modes of presenting, but within the framework of the legal structure.

 You can also take on secondary trauma as you learn about the sexual assault, for example.
 Build in training and counseling as you need to, to take care of yourself.
 Mindfulness and self care are always important.